This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 Current opportunities

-Social groups are a great way to give people on the autism spectrum an opportunity to improve their confidence, self-esteem and reduce isolation through spending time with others in a group setting...
+Coffee Groups are a great way to give people on the autism spectrum and their families an opportunity to improve their confidence, self-esteem and reduce isolation through spending time with others...